-Until such time that Reclamation revokes the lands that would be transferred out of the NRA to the BLM, NPS would consider entering into an agreement with BLM to manage those tracts.
+Until such time that Reclamation relinquishes its withdrawals on lands to be transferred out of the NRA to BLM, and BLM has revoked those withdrawals, NPS would consider entering into an agreement with BLM to manage those tracts.
 However, the 80 acres of land being recommended for deletion to be managed by USFS is not Reclamation land, and that deletion could occur as soon as NRA legislation is passed and agreements between NPS and USFS are revised.